Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Proposal from Bill and Jonathan.md

 Teams will take on quests to solve problems and resolve issues.
 If a team succeeds in presenting a winning solution, they win a prize.
 Sometimes a donated cash prize.

 Each presented solution is reviewed by the problem submitter.
 They determine which team has offered the best solution.
-Some particular portion of the donation is then given to the winning team.
+A specified portion of the donation is then given to the winning team.

-Some winning teams can be invited to join the Meta Project directly, outside the context of the game.
+Some winning teams can be invited to join the Meta Project directly, transferred out from within the context of the game.